 The Programme is subdivided into Programme Stages (years of study) and each Programme Stage into modules (coherent groupings of syllabus topics addressing particular Learning Outcome types).
 Each module in the programme may have one or more assessment components of differing types.
-Assessment components may involve more than one assessment task (e.g., they may be an aggregate of different coursework marks or multiple examination papers).
+Assessment components may involve more than one assessment task (e.g. they may be an aggregate of different coursework marks or multiple examination papers).
 Modules that contain multiple assessment components (either coursework or exam) for which individual minimum pass marks are required are specified in the relevant module specifications.

-Some modules will have an examination component in addition to a coursework (continuous assessment) component.
+Part of the modules will have an examination component as well as a coursework (continuous assessment) component.
+The split between examination and coursework assessment is included in the corresponding module specifications.
 Many skills need to be honed by practice: to this end formative assessments, may be organised within each module with appropriate and timely feedback mechanisms.

 Examinations are used because they provide a controlled environment in which to assess knowledge and understanding and problem-solving skills.
 The time pressure and lack of prior warning about specific issues to be tackled is representative of real-world situations faced by practicing engineers.
 Coursework assessments vary from paper assignments (which may be similar to examinations but with longer time scales and with access permitted to information sources) to the assessment of practical skills which cannot be done in the exam hall.
-For example, communication skills (e.g., presentations, drawings and written reports), personal skills (such as team work or leadership), planning and design (both software and hardware), data analysis, critical review of information and the use of workbench and CAE tools are usually assessed by means of coursework tasks.
+For example, communication skills (e.g. presentations, drawings and written reports), personal skills (such as team work or leadership), planning and design (both software and hardware), data analysis, critical review of information and the use of laboratory apparatus for measurement of properties and modelling of behaviour are usually assessed by means of coursework tasks.

 Often coursework tasks may be set which are not to be assessed but which are valuable as a learning experience.
 This is known as formative coursework and is often the key to improving grades on assessed or summative coursework.
 You will receive feedback from all coursework assessments, both formative and summative, to enable you to develop and enhance your assessment performance.
+Real-life design projects are proposed in every stage of the Civil and Infrastructure Engineering program to offer a unique project-based learning approach with a significant industrial input.